thiippal/tankbuster/README.md

 <code>tankbuster.bust('image.png')</code>

 Alternatively, you can call the <i>npbust</i> function, which takes a NumPy array as input.
-This is particularly useful if your image processing pipeline relies on popular libraries such as OpenCV or Mahotas, which both heavy use of NumPy.
+This is particularly useful if your image processing pipeline relies on popular libraries such as OpenCV or Mahotas, which both make heavy use of NumPy.

 <code>tankbuster.npbust(image)</code>